ArumMelton/EmpTrack/README.md

-EmpTrack is an employee tracking application that allows you to keep track of all employees in a database.
+EmpTrack is an employee tracking node application that allows you to keep track of all employees in a database.
 The user can fully update the database as needed.
 <br/>